-3 credits MTC220 3 periods
+MTC220 3 credits 3 periods Advanced Sound Design for Film and Video (TCM220)

-Advanced Sound Design for Film and Video (TCM220) Explores techniques and advanced applications used in designing sound using original student footage on a non-linear editing system.
-Prerequisites: MTC/TCM120 or permission of Instructor.
+Explores techniques and advanced applications used in designing sound using original student footage on a non-linear editing system.
+Prerequisites: A grade of C or better in MTC/TCM120 or permission of Instructor.